boisgera/leap/Don't panic!.md

 ```

 > [!TIP]
-> The use of the exclamation mark `!` indicates here that the function will
+> The use of the exclamation mark `!` indicates here that the function
-> panic in case of an error.
-This is a convention that is frequently used
+> is "dangerous", "unsafe" and can panic in case of an error.
+> This is a convention that is frequently used
 > in the standard library and something we should mimic.
-So to begin with
-> we should rename our previous functions `pred` and `kthxbye` to
+> So to begin with we should rename our previous functions
-> `pred!` and `kthxbye!` respectively:
+> `pred` and `kthxbye` to  `pred!` and `kthxbye!` respectively:
 >
 > ```lean
 > def pred! (n : Nat) : Nat :=